stelmacm/WNS/WhatAmIDoing.md

 - GLMM of model infected ~ adjecency + year + (1|site)
 - (1|site) means only intercpets by random factor to my understanding.
 - reading https://bbolker.github.io/mixedmodels-misc/glmmFAQ.html
+- Finally found out what was wrong with Weight matrix per year.
+Polygons from the two datasets are not same.
+Update try and use only relevant.records, ask Adrian what happened in the scrape and which one will ultimately be more accurate.
+- Now question is after I fix clean up the data and use their dates instead will it include all the same locations? lets find out